ShonPozner/Flight-Simulator-EX3/README.md

 * And this is the right time to **start the simulator**
 * Click on the start and **let the fun begin**

-‬
+### Archdiocesan class

+* The project start run the main which first defines DATA
+* * DATA contains all maps that saved the differnet valyes at tun time ‬